claytonschroeder/caribou/README.md

 Pallid sturgeon demo
 =====================

 A demo of pallid sturgeon database.
+Allows users to organize and store research findings overlayed on an influence diagram or other static image.

 Install the dependencies and start the server.